deriv-com/SmartCharts/README.md

 showLastDigitStats | Shows last digits stats.
 Defaults to `false`. scrollToEpoch | Scrolls the chart to the leftmost side and sets the last spot/bar as the first visible sport/bar in the chart.
 Also, it disables scrolling until the chart reaches the 3/4 of the width of the main pane of the chart.
 Defaults to `null`. scrollToEpochOffset | Sets the number of spot/bar(s) which should be visible before the last spot/bar at the leftmost side of the chart (It should be used with `scrollToEpoch`).
-Defaults to `0`.
+Defaults to `0`. zoom | Zoom in and Zoom out the chart. the value should be in percentage.
+If the value is positive the chart will be zoomed in otherwise it will be zoomed out.
 ### Chart Settings

 | Attribute | Description |